vinaynaidu/SpaceRain/README.md

 ## Installation

-Clojure project.. make an uberjar and `java -jar` it.
+* Clojure project.. make an uberjar and `java -jar` it.
+* To push to heroku, `git push heroku master` - or the branch that needs to be pushed.
+Will need to setup heroku in origin

 ## Supported commands: